Justin113D/BlenderSASupport/README.md

 # BlenderSA2Support
-An addon for Blender 2.8, which adds exporting options for .sa2mdl, .sa2bmdl, .sa2lvl and .sa2blvl, so that entire SA2 stages can be created inside Blender without needing external stage editors
+An addon for Blender 2.8, which adds exporting options for .sa1mdl, .sa2bmdl, and .sa2blvl, so that entire SA1/2 stages can be created inside Blender without needing external stage editors! so far only the sa1mdl exporter is working

-Still in development, usage unadvised

 How to install:
   1. download the repo as a zip